About Us

 Navy Psychology Health Professions Scholarship Program

-Navy Psychology HPSP is an educational support program for individuals pursuing doctoral degrees in clinical or counseling psychology, who have a desire to serve in the United States Navy following degree completion.
-HPSP provides financial assistance to students enrolled in APA-accredited doctoral programs (Ph.D. or Psy.
+Navy Psychology HPSP is an educational support program for individuals who desire to serve as clinical psychologists in the United States Navy.
+HPSP provides financial assistance to students who are enrolled in APA-accredited doctoral programs (Ph.D. or Psy.
 D.) in clinical or counseling psychology.

 IMPORTANT!
 All scholarships are three years in length (years 2, 3, and 4 in most programs).
-In order to be eligible for HPSP, applicants must be able to complete three years as a full-time student on the scholarship before starting the pre-doctoral internship.
-For example, scholarship students selected in 2022 will be full-time students in their doctoral programs for three years, and will start their pre-doctoral internship in 2025.
+To be eligible for HPSP, applicants must already be enrolled in their doctoral program, and must be able to complete three years as a full-time student on the scholarship before starting their pre-doctoral internship.
+For example, scholarship students selected in 2024 will be full-time students in their doctoral programs for three years, and will start their pre-doctoral internship in 2027.
 Students in their second year of study are eligible for HPSP, but they must commit to remaining in their program for three additional years prior to starting internship.

 Eligibility